ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 * JHipster Registry using `docker-compose -f src/main/docker/jhipster-registry.yml up -d`
 * Kafka using `docker-compose -f src/main/docker/kafka.yml up -d` (contains Zookeper and Kafka)

 After having all containers running, the microservice can be started using `./mvnw`.
-One way to view the messages in Kafka is to run the command `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic mta` in the containers.
+One way to view the messages in Kafka is to run the command `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic mta` in the container.

 Having the data in Kafka is great but it would be even better to visualize those data!
-In the part 2 of this blog post I will explain how you can easily visualize the data using Grafana and InfluxDB.
-And hopefully the MTA delays mistery will be solved...
+In the part 2 of this blog post I will explain how the data can be easily visualized using Grafana and InfluxDB.